Be the first to know

-Han’s engineering team is around three to four hundred people spread across forty countries, making it the most distributed organization he has managed.
+Han’s engineering team is around three to four hundred people spread across forty countries, making it the most distributed team he has managed.
 While it has been an inspiration to him, it has also been a challenge.
 Because Upwork is a marketplace for freelancers, about two-thirds of the development team consists of independent contributors from around the globe.
-This forced Han to answer the question, “how do you build a community when everybody is at home?"
+This forced Han to answer the question, “how do you build a community when everybody is at home?”

 “Written communication is fundamentally async.
 That allows you to scale your communication.”

 What has worked for Han is adopting written communication as the primary mode of moving information around the organization.
 He then tries to democratize ideation through the use of a process inspired by the python enhancement proposal process.
 He has also worked on trying to understand the cultural challenges of managing people in different countries, especially when he isn’t able to get body language cues.

 Just before the interview, Han posted an article on LinkedIn about being transparent by sharing his management principals with his organization.
 This is part of Han’s commitment to being radically transparent.
 He takes this approach because “one of the challenges that I’ve experienced in engineering management is that you have to figure out ways to humanize yourself a little bit.
 At some point, people are afraid to give their supervisor feedback.”
 So he creates and publishes a document that outlines his management principles, the leadership experiments he is undertaking, and the mistakes he has made.

 “If the head of engineering can make mistakes, then everyone can admit their mistakes.”